WalkingNL/Translation/note.md

 ---

+`breach`, noun, refers to an act of breaking or failing to observe a law, agreement, or code of conduct.

+    the breach of the new policy is that it is not suitable for the current situation.

+---

 disrupt, disruptor, disruptive

 disrupt, verb, refers to the act of interrupting an event, activity, or process by causing a disturbance or problem.